PofuWu/CppND-Program-Capstone-Project/README.md

-# CPPND: Capstone Snake Game Example
+# CPPND: Capstone Project

+## Overview: Shooting Game in C++ with SDL

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
-The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.
+This is repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+The code for this repo was inspired by [this](https://github.com/udacity/CppND-Capstone-Snake-Game) repo and implemented into another game which is Shooting Game.

+The Shooting Game is implemented with SDL library.
+Once you enter the game window, you can use the keyboard to control the plane body and launch the bullet to get the scores.
+Also, the game will become harder if you get enough points from the targets.

 <img src="snake_game.gif"/>

-The Capstone Project gives you a chance to integrate what you've learned throughout this program.
-This project will become an important part of your portfolio to share with current and future colleagues and employers.

-In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
-This project will demonstrate that you can independently create applications using a wide range of C++ features.
+## File Structure

+This repo contains:

+*

 ## Dependencies for Running Locally
 * cmake >= 3.7